 SCOR also endeavors to encourage reductions in emissions of CO2 due to business travel through its extensive use of videoconferencing software in day-to-day contacts and to facilitate team working between staff across different global locations.
-SCOR's staff are also encouraged to travel by train rather than by plane, where this is possible.
+SCOR's staff are also encouraged to travel by train rather than by plane, where this is possible. •

-1 Sustainable Development Goals 2 Carbon Risk Real Estate Monitor rics an Targe
+1 Sustainable Development Goals

+2 Carbon Risk Real Estate Monitor

 Beech forests are widely distributed across Europe, from Spain to Turkey.
 Many native animals and plants rely on the columnlike trees for their food and shelter.
-Yet in southern Europe, scientists have already found that beech tree. found that beech tree growth has decreased by 20% since the 1960s.
+Yet in southern Europe, scientists have already found that beech tree growth has decreased by 20% since the 1960s.